MdNData/ex9-react-course-color-generator/README.md

 ```

 #### Render Colors

-Pass the colors list to the ColorList component.

 In the ColorList component, iterate over the list of colors and render each one in a SingleColor component.
 Fix the key problem by providing a unique id for each color.